Damaging Facebook whistleblower disclosures detailed in media reports | DW | 25.10.2021

 Included among the vast array of social problems Facebook stands accused of profiting from is the trade and sale of human beings, often for domestic servitude, by human traffickers.

 According to internal documents, the company has been aware of the problem since at least 2018.
-In 2019, on the heels of a BBC report documenting the practice, the problem was said to be so severe that Apple threatened to pull the Facebook and Instagram apps from its App Store.
+A year later, on the heels of a BBC report documenting the practice, the problem was said to be so severe that Apple threatened to pull the Facebook and Instagram apps from its app store.

 Internally, Facebook rushed to remove content related to human trafficking and make emergency policy changes to avoid commercial consequences described as "potentially severe" by the company.

-However, an internal company report details the company did not take action prior to public disclosure and threats from Apple.
+However, an internal company report has detailed that the company did not take action prior to public disclosure and threats from Apple.

 "Was this issue known to Facebook before the BBC enquiry and Apple escalation?
 Yes," the internal company report said.